Eucalyptus polybractea: Taxonomy and naming

 Eucalyptus polybractea was first formally described in 1901 by Richard Thomas Baker in Proceedings of the Linnean Society of New South Wales from specimens collected near West Wyalong by Richard Hind Cambage.
 The specific epithet (polybractea) is from the ancient Greek poly- and the Latin bractea, referring to the many bracts of this species, although many eucalypts have "many bracts" at the base of immature flowers.

 In 2018, Kevin James Rule described two subspecies, polybractea and suberea but the names have not been accepted by the Australian Plant Census.

 Distribution

 Blue-leaved mallee has a wide, but sporadic distribution around West Wyalong in New South Wales and between Stawell and Bendigo in Victoria.
 In grows in mallee shrubland on loamy soils.

 Uses

 Essential oil

 Eucalyptus polybractea leaves are used to produce eucalyptus oil with very high levels of cineole (up to 91%), yielding 0.7-5% fresh weight overall.
 The oil is primarily used medicinally and for flavoring.
+The aroma of the oil is described as "sweet, camphoreous, fresh, cooling, minty".

+The species is extensively farmed in West Wyalong for its essential oils, which are extracted locally by steam distillation; much of the required energy being provided by burning stems and stalks, which contain little of the valuable oil.

 Carbon sequestration

 This eucalypt is the most commonly planted tree in Australia as part of carbon offset programs.
-Primarily, this is because the blue-leaved mallee is native to Australia, can grow effectively in drought conditions and can store a great deal of carbon quickly.
+Primarily, this is because the blue-leaved mallee is native to Australia, can grow effectively in drought conditions and, provided it is not burned or harvested, can store a great deal of carbon quickly.